9 min read

 I don't love the fact that they removed the D-pad, but it allows more room for my hand to properly grip the camera, so that's not too bad, the grip is ever so slightly thicker, easier to hold, but not by much.

-The focusing speed and Accuracy has been improved, and the camera just feels a lot snappier and faster then the x100f, and that's always a plus.
+The focusing speed and accuracy have been improved, and the camera just feels a lot snappier and faster than the x100f, and that's always a plus.

-The viewfinder material is different and it does not catch every single particle in the know universe, which is nice.
+The viewfinder material is different and it does not catch every single particle in the known universe, which is nice.

-The Video quality is actually decent, now you can shoot up to 4k30p, and surprisingly you get 4.2.2 10 bit, and the Eterna profile, but you do have a 10 minute limit recording, so plan accordingly.
+The video quality is actually decent, now you can shoot up to 4k30p, and surprisingly you get 4.2.2 10 bit, and the Eterna profile, but you do have a 10-minute recording limit, so plan accordingly.

-- The battery: This is still the same battery from the X100F, and X-T3, it's a positive if you still have some old batteries, keeps the continuity and let's you reuse them.
+This is still the same battery from the X100F and the X-T3, it's a positive if you still have some old batteries, keeps the continuity and lets you reuse them.
 But these batteries don't last long, I wish the X100V had the same battery as the X-T4.

-- Single SD Card: I wish it had 2, one card for Raw, another card for jpeg.
+I wish the X100V had two card slots, one card for Raw, another card for jpeg.
 That's one of the few things that I really liked about the X-T3.
 I wish the X100V had dual card slots.

-- The Ports: The ports for video are disappointing.
-A 2.5mm microphone jack, and the obsolete and useless micro hdmi connector, this 2 things make it really hard to seriously consider this camera for video.
+The ports for video are disappointing.
+A 2.5mm microphone jack, which will require you to use an adapter to connect a shotgun or on-camera mic.
+And the obsolete and useless micro HDMI connector, these two things make it really hard to seriously consider this camera for video.